 Gaming studios use LiveOps to generate engagement by providing new content, events, and monetization opportunities.
 LiveOps can also be very useful for collecting feedback and helping you understand how any of the following may resonate with users:

 - Exclusive content

 - Bundles that combine in-app purchases

-- Easy-to-use A/B testing
+- Powerful A/B testing features

 - Developer-friendly integration process

 - Cutting-edge brand safety tools to keep user experience and retention high